Sergei Baltacha (footballer, born 1958): Personal life

-His former wife, Olga, master of sports in athletics, could have been on the Soviet olympic pentathlon team in 1980 Summer Olympics, but instead opted to remain at home to care for her one-year-old son.
+His ex-wife, Olga, master of sports in athletics, could have been on the Soviet olympic pentathlon team in 1980 Summer Olympics, but instead opted to remain at home to care for their one-year-old son, Sergei Jr, who became a professional footballer.

-Their daughter Elena was a professional tennis player.
-She died on 4 May 2014, of liver cancer, aged 30.
+Their daughter, Elena, was a professional tennis player.
+She died from liver cancer in 2014, aged 30.

-Baltacha was married to Oksana.
-His and Olga's son, Sergei Jr, was also a professional footballer, who played for St Mirren and Millwall as well as being capped at U-21 level for Scotland.